Keep up-to-date with the latest supply chain insights.

 For example, you can look to open the manufacturing process up to observation by your customers.
 Use social media to show images of safe factories using sustainable practices to make high-quality goods.
 You can also publish information about how products are made and where – this will go a long way to building trust and helping customers feel closer to your brand and they products they buy.

-To do so, however, you need a platform that offers you greater visibility over your supply network.
+To do so, however, you need a quality management platform that offers you greater visibility over your supply network.

 Through QIMA and the QIMAone inspection software, you can control your product quality and manage your supply chain to help meet these emerging trends.
 QIMAone provides visibility from raw materials to your factory production and beyond, helping to ensure your products are manufactured to the highest standards, and ultimately aligning with your customer’s expectations around quality, social fairness and environmental responsibility.